-We are grateful to Mina Cohen for preparing the April Megillah for mailing.
-That was two in a row for Mina!
-Volunteer for a future folding, stamping, and mailing project, and you can do it at home, or another spot of your choosing, in about two hours.
-If you are tired of watching TV and want to fill your time productively, please contact Sarah at 962-0565 or email@example.com.
+We’re grateful to Kath Disney Nilson and Steve Nilson for preparing the April Megillah for mailing.
+If you volunteer for a future folding, stamping, and mailing project (hint, hint), you can do it at your kitchen table, or another spot of your choosing, in about two hours.
+Go ahead, take on this mitzvah and you’ll feel a real sense of accomplishment and virtue.
+Please contact Sarah at 962-0565 or firstname.lastname@example.org

 The MCJC Megillah is available in a format suitable for online viewing.
 The format will adapt itself to any screen size, including smartphones.
 It is posted on the MCJC website on the newsletter page https://www.mcjc.org/newsletter.

 The Mendocino Megillah is published in three formats: hardcopy, emailed PDF, and online web page.
 You can subscribe to the hardcopy version and have it mailed to you, you can subscribe to the email PDF/ online version, or you can receive both.
 The Megillah is posted on the MCJC website www.mcjc.org/newsletter.

 Any information on changes in mailing address, changes in email address, and changes in email notifications should be sent to Sarah Nathe at email@example.com.
 If you choose not to be a contributing member of MCJC, we request a $25 annual fee for the Megillah hardcopy or email.